Multiple reflections on Huygens' principle: Modified Huygens' principle, using focusing functions

-We now discuss how the focusing functions $F({\bf x},{\bf x}',t)$ and $F({\bf x},{\bf x}',-t)$ can replace the dipole Green's functions $G_{\rm d}({\bf x},{\bf x}',t)$ and $G_{\rm d}({\bf x},{\bf x}',-t)$ in Huygens' principle.
-Recall that we assume that the medium at and above the boundary $\mathbb{S}_0$ is homogeneous.
+We now discuss how the focusing functions $F({\bf x},{\bf x}',t)$ and $F({\bf x},{\bf x}',-t)$ can replace the dipole Green's functions $G_{\rm d}({\bf x},{\bf x}',t)$ and $G_{\rm d}({\bf x},{\bf x}',-t)$ in Huygens' principle for an inhomogeneous medium.
+Recall that we assume that the medium at and above the boundary $\mathbb{S}_0$ is homogeneous, with propagation velocity $c_0$ and mass density $\rho_0$.
 This means that in the upper half-space we can handle downgoing and upgoing waves independent of each other.
-On the other hand, the medium below $\mathbb{S}_0$ is inhomogeneous.
-Although in inhomogeneous media, decomposition into downgoing and upgoing waves is often possible locally, in the following analysis we will not make use of this, so in the lower half-space we will only consider the total wave field.
-For the moment we will assume that the entire medium (above and below $\mathbb{S}_0$) is source-free for the wave field $p({\bf x},t)$ (and for the focusing function it is by definition source-free).
+On the other hand, the medium below $\mathbb{S}_0$ is inhomogeneous, with propagation velocity $c({\bf x})$ and mass density $\rho({\bf x})$.
+Although in inhomogeneous media, decomposition into downgoing and upgoing waves is often possible locally, in the following analysis we will not make use of this, so in the lower half-space we will consider the total wave field.
+For the moment we will assume that the entire medium (at, above and below $\mathbb{S}_0$) is source-free for the wave field $p({\bf x},t)$.
+Hence, $p({\bf x},t)$ obeys the wave equation ${\cal L}p=0$ (with ${\cal L}$ defined in equation ($A$-2)) in the entire medium.
+The focusing functions $F({\bf x},{\bf x}',t)$ and $F({\bf x},{\bf x}',-t)$ obey the same source-free wave equation.